prog4biol/pfb2019/README.md

 In the next section, we will learn about strings, tuples and lists.
 These are all examples of python sequences.
 A string is a sequence of characters `'ACGTGA'`, a tuple `(0.23, 9.74, -8.17, 3.24, 0.16)` and a list `['dog', 'cat', 'bird']` are sequences of any kind of data.
 We'll see much more detail in a bit.

-In python a type of object gets operations that belong to that type.
+In Python a type of object gets operations that belong to that type.
 Sequences have sequence operations so strings can also use sequence operations.
 Strings also have their own specific operations.

 You can ask what the length of any sequence is